zenreach/rules_go/go/nogo.rst

         visibility = ["//visibility:public"],
     )

-`vet`_ will print error messages and fail compilation if any disallowed coding patterns are found in the source code being compiled.
-Just like in the upstream Go build toolchain, only a subset of `vet`_ checks which are 100% accurate will be run.

 In the above example, `vet`_ will run alone.
 It can also run alongside custom checks given by the ``deps`` attribute.

+`vet`_ will print error messages and fail compilation if any correctness issues are found in the source code being compiled.
+Only a subset of `vet`_ checks which are 100% accurate will be executed.
+This is the same subset of `vet_` checks that are run by the ``go`` tool during ``go test``.

 API
 ---